2018 Memorial of Hubert Jerzy Wagner

 The XVI Memorial of Hubert Jerzy Wagner was a volleyball tournament held at Tauron Arena in Kraków, Poland from 24 to 26 August 2018.
-Like the previous edition, 4 teams participated in the tournament, but first time in the history, it was the same teams second time in the row.
+As in the previous edition, four teams participated in the tournament, but for the first time, the same teams participated for the second time in a row.

 Qualification

 All teams except the host must have received an invitation from the organizers.